-Not a lot.
-I'm not a scientist.
-But I can read.
-I can see the world.
-I can think for myself.
+I'm not a scientist however like you I can read, I can look at the world around me, and I can think for myself.

 I previously accepted at face value the theory of molecules-to-man evolution.

-If you come from atheism/agnosticism to accept the existence of the God of the Bible (i.e. theism as distinct from deism) then you will look at the issue differently.
-You'll ask different questions, such as: "ok, so God created us; how? when? why?" and "why did God make it so difficult scientifically to believe in a recent creation?"
+I ask different questions, such as: "ok, so God created us; how? when? why?" and "why did God make it difficult to reconcile belief in a Biblical recent creation with modern scientific theory?"

 Most scientists appear to accept evolution as fact and present it as fact.

 The fact is, molecules-to-man evolution (Darwinian, neo-Darwinian etc.) has not been proven to be fact.

 Neither has Biblical creation proven to be fact.

 Both sides have unanswered questions or "problems".

 The biggest "problems" for me as a creationist include: